hail-is/hail/README.md

 This snippet starts a cluster with the defaults included in `start_cluster.py` and submits a Hail Python script as a job.

-While your job is running, you can monitor its progress through the SparkUI.
-To connect to the SparkUI (which is running on the master machine in your cluster) from your local machine, use:
+While your job is running, you can monitor its progress through the SparkUI running on the cluster's master machine.
+To connect to the SparkUI from your local machine, use:
 ```
 $ connect-cluster --name mycluster
 ```

+**NOTE:** The `connect_cluster.py` script assumes that Google Chrome is installed on your local machine in the (default) location: `/Applications/Google Chrome.app/Contents/MacOS/Google Chrome`

 ### Interactive Hail with Jupyter Notebook